Sign in or start a free trial to avail of this feature.

 Gridlines appear by default in Excel.
 To remove them, the shortcut is Alt, W, V, G. To restore the gridlines, simply repeat the command.

-In this lesson, I've covered the most common formatting actions you'll perform in Excel, however, if you'd like to explore additional formatting commands, just press Control, 1 to bring up the format cells dialogue box and using the arrows, cycle through the various formatting tabs, which will show Excel's full list of formatting options.
+In this lesson, I've covered the most common formatting actions you'll perform in Excel.
+However, if you'd like to explore additional formatting commands, just press Control + 1 to bring up the Format Cells dialog box, and using the arrows, cycle through the various formatting tabs, which will show Excel's full list of formatting options.